-- Lease rental is recognized as revenue as per the terms of the contract over the period of lease contract on a straight line basis. - Revenue from other services (viz performance incentive, marketing and promotional fee, teleport services, field repairs of CPE, advertisement income) are recognized on rendering of the services.
+- Revenue from subscription services is recognized over the subscription pack validity period.
+Revenue is recognised net of taxes collected from the customer, collection charges and any discount given.
+Consideration received in advance for subscription services is initially deferred and included in other liabilities. - Lease rental is recognized as revenue as per the terms of the contract over the period of lease contract on a straight line basis. - Revenue from other services (viz performance incentive, marketing and promotional fee, teleport services, field repairs of CPE, advertisement income) are recognized on rendering of the services.